Puerto Rico 2024

 Organize a Session

 If you want to organize a session, please use the CLAG listserve to make calls for papers.
-Once you have a complete session (five papers each, or four papers and an discussant) please e-mail Sarah Blue <sblue@txstate.edu> with the session title and a list of the participants.
+Once you have a complete session (five papers total, or four papers and a discussant) please submit your session proposal using this google form.
+If you are not presenting in the session, please use "session organizer" as a placeholder for the presentation title and presentation abstract.
 Encourage your session participants to submit their abstracts as instructed here.

 back to top